Control plane and nodepool versions and releases

 Finding out your SKS control plane version

-To list the current running version issue the command
+To list the current running version:

 $ exo compute sks show --zone de-fra-1 my-test-cluster